jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 2. Understand _data-first_, evaluating the advantages and disadvantages against _data-last_.
 3. Evaluate the trade-offs of both alternatives.

-All this with plenty of examples, references, and links to online editors to play with actual code.
+All this with plenty of examples, references, and links to interactive editors, to play with actual code.
 Let's go!

 ![data-first-and-data-last-a-comparison-01.jpg](/media/data-first-and-data-last-a-comparison-01.jpg)